thoughtbot/maybe_haskell/book/applicative/apply.md

 function, and wrap the result in `Just`.
 If either are missing, return `Nothing` directly.

-Here's how we can use it:
+Here's how things look when we plug it in:

 ```haskell
 userFromParams :: Params -> Maybe User